 “…..be aware that new photographs and other information are still turning up, and that this may cast new light or interpretations on what in all intellectual honesty (or by professional research standards) have been guesses by knowledgeable amateurs (at best) in the past.
 Try to understand what various people write or say and make your own decisions about their evidence for supporting their positions and comments.
 Recognise that a photograph may be wrongly captioned or mis-interpreted, even if it has been published a number of times”.

 In 2005, Bill also established a separate MaineOn2 pictures FAQ using Fotopic as the hosting service.
 In March 2011, without notice, Fotopic went offline and it was believed that all the picture collections had been completely lost.
 However, in the Fall of 2012, Fotopic allowed temporary access to a back-up copy from several months earlier than the shutdown.
-This access has enabled most of the MaineOn2 FAQ pictures to be downloaded and re-published here in the original albums with updated content.
+This access enabled most of the MaineOn2 FAQ pictures to be downloaded and re-published here under the original album titles with updated content.

 By this time, (the Fall of 2012), Bill was fighting a return of the cancer which would ultimately result in his demise in July 2013, and he asked the friends to ensure that the material collected was still made available to interested parties, and he expressed particular concern that the original authors should be credited for their contributions.

-After some discussions and trials, we took the group decision to use this blog format for re-publication, as it was more accessible for us as a group, avoiding the need to use HTML coding (which none of us then knew) and could be used to re-publish both the pictures and much of the original content of the written FAQ’s.
+After some discussions and trials, we took a group decision to use this blog format for re-publication, as it was more accessible for us as a group, avoiding the need to use HTML coding (which none of us then knew) and could be used to re-publish both the pictures and much of the original content of the written FAQ’s.
 Bill saw the first topics and pages posted, gave his approval and encouraged us to continue with this format.